robertschultz/docker-nodejs-express/README.md

 Introduction
 ----

-Docker configuration for a node.js related stack.
+Docker configuration for a node.js related stack with express.
 This will allow you to create a node.js image to spin up a bare bones node.js stack using express and hogan.js as the templating engine.

 Build Docker Image
 ---
-    docker build -t <yourname>/docker-nodejs .
+    docker build -t <yourname>/docker-nodejs-express .

 This will build a local Docker image that uses the base node image and configures npm and your working directory in the container.

 Run New Node Container
 ---
-    docker run -d -P <yourname>/docker-nodejs
+    docker run -d -P <yourname>/docker-nodejs-express

 This will initialize a new container and run your node application as a background daemon.